antonmarsden/toodee/README.md

 ## Limitations

-- The underlying data is fixed in size.
-- The array dimensions are immutable.
-This may change if `transpose()` is ever implemented
 - Views are not nested for the time being, The only impact is that the `bounds()` of a view are not always relative to its parent.